wigy/chronicles_of_grunt/README.md

 * After generating docs the `files` task automatically recognizes them.
 * Combine test.unit.css and test.unit.lib parts to test.unit.external.
 * Auto-task for template, pics and sound building.
+* Separate categoroes for other files: Javascript and non-Javascript.

 ### Not Yet Done